snimmagadda1/stack-exchange-graphql-server/README.md

 ## Development

-Options for development are readily flexible with more streamlined routes to come..
+Options for development are readily flexible with more streamlined routes to come...
+For now the following is available:

 1. Run the backend only with docker (or tweak & use `docker-compose.yml`)
     ```